Graph Machine Learning in the Era of Large Language Models (LLMs): Graphs for LLMs

 While LLMs excel in text understanding and generation, they may still produce grammatically accurate yet factually incorrect information.
 Explicitly incorporating knowledge from KGs during LLM pre-training holds promise for augmenting LLM's learning capacity and factual awareness~\cite{sun2021ernie,fang2022knowledge,li2022oerl}.
-In this subsection, we will outline the research advancements in KG-enhanced pre-trained language models (PLMs).
-While there is limited work on KG-enhanced pre-training for LLMs, research on KG-enhanced PLMs can offer insights for LLM pretraining.
-Existing KG-enhanced pre-training methods can be classified into three main categories: modifying input data, modifying model structures, and modifying pre-training tasks.
+However, due to the limited research on KG-enhanced LLM pre-training, we will also cover studies on KG-enhanced pre-trained language models (PLMs), which can provide valuable insights for developing KG-enhanced LLM pre-training techniques.
+Existing KG-enhanced pre-training methods are generally categorized into three main approaches: modifying input data, modifying model structures, and modifying pre-training tasks.